How to Enable SSO Integration

 • Require Single Sign-On for Guest Accounts — This makes sure guest users can only sign in through SSO, adding a bit more security.

-• SSO SCIM Provision Settings — This helps you automatically manage users by syncing with your identity provider, so you don’t have to update things manually.
+• SCIM Provision Settings — This helps you automatically manage users by syncing with your identity provider, so you don’t have to update things manually.

 Identity Provider Reference Table